 Lori Laitman is one of America’s most prolific and widely performed composers of vocal music.
 She has composed two operas, an oratorio, choral works and over 250 songs, setting the words of classical and contemporary poets, among them the lost voices of poets who perished in the Holocaust.

 Selected Recent Projects

 The Scarlet Letter

 Opera Colorado will present the professional world premiere of the opera The Scarlet Letter by composer Lori Laitman and librettist David Mason.
-The new production, directed by Beth Greenberg, was to have debuted in May of 2013 as part of Opera Colorado's 30th Anniversary Season, but Opera Colorado recently announced a postponement to 2015.
+The new production, directed by Beth Greenberg and conducted by Ari Pelto, will premiere in May of 2016, with Elizabeth Futral as Hester Prynne, Malcolm MacKenzie as Roger Chillingworth and Dominic Armstrong as Arthur Dimmesdale.

 Above is a photo of the four Vedem “boys” — who travelled to Seattle, WA in May 2010 to attend the premiere of my oratorio Vedem.
 The oratorio was commissioned by Mina Miller and Music of Remembrance.
 The work tells the story of the boys of Terezin and their secret journal Vedem (Czech for “In the Lead”).